ekokratos/Nutriscan/README.md

 ![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-An cross platform mobile application :iphone: developed in flutter to keep track of daily calorie needs.
+A cross platform mobile application :iphone: developed in flutter to keep track of daily calorie needs.
 The calories required are calculated using BMI for which the inputs are taken from the user :bow: and stored in the database.
 The application is integrated with pedometer to keep count of number of steps taken by the user :walking: which helps to determine the calories burnt.

 <ul>
   <li> The application uses <a href="https://cloud.google.com/vision/">Vision API</a> to determine the food item :pizza: from the picture which can be either taken from the phone camera or can be selected from the Gallery.